Whey vs. Creatine: Building Block vs. Energy Catalyst

 Result: faster strength regeneration and more noticeable muscle hypertrophy.

-How to Choose on a Limited Budget
+How to choose on a limited budget?

-- "Creatine damages the kidneys": In healthy individuals, creatine is completely safe.
+- "Creatine damages kidneys": For healthy individuals, creatine is completely safe.
 Elevated blood creatinine levels in tests are a normal side effect of intake, not an indicator of damage.

-- "Protein is only for bodybuilders": Anyone who wants to maintain muscle mass during aging or weight loss needs a quality protein source.
+- "Protein is only for bodybuilders": Anyone looking to maintain muscle mass during aging or weight loss needs a quality protein source.

-A meta-analysis by Lanhers et al. (2017) in Sports Medicine confirmed that creatine increases maximal strength by an average of 8% and repetitions to failure by 14%.
+A meta-analysis by Lanhers et al. (2017) in Sports Medicine confirms that creatine increases maximal strength by an average of 8% and repetitions to failure by 14%.
 These effects are independent of protein intake and are additively accumulated.

 - "Either one or the other": Whey and creatine work through different mechanisms and complement each other perfectly.
 You don't need to choose only one.

-- Creatine with Coffee: Caffeine does not block the action of creatine.
+- Creatine with coffee: Caffeine does not block the action of creatine.
 Mixing them is safe.

-- Fear of Water Retention: Creatine retains water intracellularly (in the muscle), not subcutaneously.
-This is an anabolic signal, not "puffiness."
+- Fear of water retention: Creatine retains water intracellularly (in the muscle), not subcutaneously.
+This is an anabolic signal, not "puffiness".

 | Time | Supplement | Dose | Goal |